csswizardry/typecsset/README.md

 These settings, predictably, contain the desired font sizes for your headings one-through-six.
 Again, they are set in pixels because the library will pick them up and convert them into rems later on.
+For automatic settings, see below.

+### `$typecsset-auto-scale`

+This is a boolean toggle to allow your headings to be automatically scaled based on a modular scale.
+This is based on the principles outlined by [Tim Brown's aricle, "More Meaningful Typography"](http://alistapart.com/article/more-meaningful-typography).

+### `$typecsset-ratio`

+If you set '$typecsset-auto-scale' to 'true', you can also set the ratio at which your headings scale.
+The value of this must be a list of two numbers (typically based on [musical intervals](http://en.wikipedia.org/wiki/Interval_(music))).
+The default is 4,3 (a perfect fourth).
+See [Tim's aricle](http://alistapart.com/article/more-meaningful-typography) for some more useful intervals.

 ### `$typecsset-indented-paragraphs`